Also known as: Heartbeat sensations, Irregular heartbeat, Palpitations or Heart pounding or racing

 However, some palpitations are due to an abnormal heart rhythm, which may be caused by:

-Once a serious cause has been ruled out by your doctor, try not to pay close attention to heart palpitations.
+Once a serious cause has been ruled out by your provider, try not to pay close attention to heart palpitations.
 This may cause stress.
-However, contact your doctor if you notice a sudden increase or a change in them.
+However, contact your provider if you notice a sudden increase or a change in them.

 If you have never had heart palpitations before, see your health care provider.